.env · security

 Rails uses two separate secret keys for two different purposes:

-• SECRET_KEY_BASE — used to sign and verify session cookies (CookieStore), signed URL tokens, and other Rails message verifiers.
+• SECRET_KEY_BASE — signs and verifies session cookies (CookieStore), signed URL tokens, and other Rails message verifiers.
 It is 128 hex characters (64 bytes).
 Generate it with rails secret.

-• RAILS_MASTER_KEY — used to encrypt and decrypt config/credentials.yml.enc.
+• RAILS_MASTER_KEY — encrypts and decrypts config/credentials.yml.enc.
 It is 32 hex characters (16 bytes) and is kept in config/master.key (gitignored) or as an environment variable.

 Which one do you need?